Level/abstract-leveldown/README.md

 A read-only property.
 An `abstract-leveldown` compliant store can be in one of the following states:

-- `'new'` - newly created, not opened or closed
 - `'opening'` - waiting for the store to be opened
-- `'open'` - successfully opened the store, available for use
+- `'open'` - successfully opened the store
 - `'closing'` - waiting for the store to be closed
 - `'closed'` - store has been successfully closed, should not be used.